 “Intelligence solves problems & produces money.
 Money without financial intelligence is money soon gone.” ― Robert T. Kiyosaki

-In the Take Action Today segment of the show, I give you a tip that you can use to try to improve your finances in the near term.
+In the Take Action Today segment of the show, I give you a tip that you can use to try to improve your personal finance in the near term.

 The book Rich Dad is the story of a person (the narrator and author) who has two fathers: the first was his biological father – the poor dad – and the other was the father of his childhood best friend, Mike – the rich dad.
 Both fathers taught the author how to achieve success but with very different approaches.
 It became evident to the author which father’s approach made more financial sense.
 Throughout the book, the author compares both fathers – their principles, ideas, and financial practices, and how his real father, the poor and struggling but highly educated man, paled in comparison to his rich dad in terms of asset building and business acumen.

-Listen to this session and learn the six lessons that will help you build your wealth or manage your finances:
+Listen to this session and learn the six lessons that will help you build your wealth or manage your personal finance:

 Lesson 1: The rich don’t work for money – You want your assets to grow on their own without you, that is financial freedom.
 In life it’s not about how much money you make, it’s about how much money you keep.

 Lesson 2: The importance of financial literacy – You must know the difference between an asset and a liability – and buy assets!
 This is the only rule you have to know if you want to build wealth.